GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

  - @ref BS_THREAD_SLEEP - Pauses the current thread for a set number of milliseconds.

 ## Thread pool {#utilities_i_b}
-Instead of using thread primitive described in the previous section, you should instead use @ref BansheeEngine::ThreadPool "ThreadPool" for running threads. @ref BansheeEngine::ThreadPool "ThreadPool" allows you to re-use threads and avoid paying the cost of thread creation and destruction.
+Instead of using @ref BansheeEngine::Thread "Thread" as described in the previous section, you should instead use @ref BansheeEngine::ThreadPool "ThreadPool" for running threads. @ref BansheeEngine::ThreadPool "ThreadPool" allows you to re-use threads and avoid paying the cost of thread creation and destruction.
 It keeps any thread that was retired in idle state, and will re-use it when user requests a new thread.

 An example:
 ~~~~~~~~~~~~~{.cpp}